JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - How can transformer architectures be tested in a computationally tractable scenario such that success in the tractable implies the level of success at scale?

 Can transformer architectures be studied without spending hundreds of thousands of dollars to implement them at scale?

+- Is residual connection an effective means of attention blending?

+Less work has been done using the full transformer architecture.
+More has been done using encoder or decoder only systems.
+Attention summation forces equal weight on both cross-prompt attention and decoder self-attention.
+So, in training, errors are not contextualized to be blaimed on the probable attentional origin.
+They are blaimed on both attention sources.
+I'm not sure if this is good, bad, or neither.

+#### Questions about the literature

 - Is there a good taxonomy and survey of NLP NLU transformer architectures?